-b) Retail sales tax.
+(b) Retail sales tax.

 A nonprofit organization must collect and remit retail sales tax on all retail sales, unless the sale is specifically exempt by statute.
 Examples of retail sales tax exemptions that may apply to nonprofit organizations are those for sales of certain food products (see WAC 458-20-244

 , Food and food ingredients), construction materials purchased by a health or social welfare organization for new construction of alternative housing to be licensed as a family foster home for youth in crisis (see RCW 82.08.02915

 ), and fund-raising activities (see subsection (5)(g) of this rule).
 New construction includes renovating an existing structure to provide new housing for youth in crisis.

 A nonprofit organization must pay retail sales tax when it purchases goods or retail services for its own use as a consumer, unless the purchase is specifically exempt by statute.
 Items purchased for resale without intervening use are purchases at wholesale and are not subject to the retail sales tax if the seller takes from the buyer a copy of the buyer's reseller permit.
 The reseller permit documents the wholesale nature of any sale.
 Reseller permits replaced resale certificates effective January 1, 2010.
 For additional information on reseller permits see WAC 458-20-102

 (c) Use tax.
 The use tax is imposed on every person, including nonprofit organizations, using tangible personal property within this state as a consumer, unless such use is specifically exempt by statute.
 The use tax applies only if retail sales tax has not previously been paid on the item.
 The rate of tax is the same as the sales tax rate that applies at the location where the property is first used.

 A common application of the use tax occurs when items are purchased from an out-of-state seller who has no presence in Washington.
-Because the out-of-state seller is under no obligation to collect Washington's retail sales or use tax, the buyer is statutorily required to remit use tax directly to the department.
+When the out-of-state seller does not collect Washington's retail sales or use tax, the buyer is statutorily required to remit use tax directly to the department.
 For more information on use tax and the use of tangible personal property see WAC 458-20-178